Portia White: Legacy and honours

 In 1944, White's supporters in Nova Scotia formed the Nova Scotia Talent Trust to provide her with financial assistance for her singing career.
 The Trust went on to establish annual scholarships for other Nova Scotian artists, and continues to award the Portia White Award to artists who show "exceptional commitment and potential in voice."
 The Nova Scotia provincial government also awards a Portia White Prize for "cultural and artistic excellence," and the 1998 inaugural Portia White Prize was awarded to Nova Scotian poet George Elliott Clarke, White's great nephew.

 White has been declared a person of national historic significance by the Government of Canada, and she was featured in a special issue of Millennium postage stamps celebrating Canadian achievement.
 At the 2007 East Coast Music Awards, White was posthumously honoured with a Dr. Helen Creighton Lifetime Achievement Award.
 She is the namesake of Portia White Court, a Halifax street, as well as the Portia White Atrium in Citadel High School.
 In 2017, the Portia White Youth Award was established as part of the African Nova Scotian Music Awards.
+In 2022, Branksome Hall unveiled a plaque honouring White on its campus as part of a student-led commemorative ceremony, with guests George Elliott Clarke, singer Measha Brueggergosman-Lee, and White's niece, Sheila White, also in attendance.

 White has been the subject of Lance Woolaver's play Portia White: First You Dream (also known simply as Portia), Sylvia Hamilton's documentary Portia White: Think on Me, and George Elliott Clarke's book Portia White.

+A new opera entitled Aportia Chryptych: A Black Opera for Portia White by HAUI and Sean Mayes premiered in June 2024 and was produced by the Canadian Opera Company The show made history as the first time a black composer, librettist, stage director, ensemble have worked on the COC stage.
+The show took home the 45th Annual Dora Mavor Moore Award for Outstanding Ensemble and Outstanding New Musical/New Opera.

-A portrait of White by Hedley Rainnie is on permanent display at Government House, Nova Scotia in honour of her contribution to the arts.
+A portrait of White by Hedley Rainnie is on permanent display at Government House, Nova Scotia in honour of her contributions to the arts.